-Annual economic growth averaged less than 2 percent under the National Action Party, or PAN, over the past 12 years.
-That record and growing worries over the drug war violence opened the door for a PRI comeback under Pena Nieto.
+Annual economic growth averaged less than 2 percent under the PAN over the past 12 years, far behind many other Latin American countries.
+That record and the drug war violence opened the door for a PRI comeback under Pena Nieto.

 Still, inflation has been kept in check, debt levels are low and growth picked up toward the end of Calderon’s term, with the economy outperforming Brazil’s in the past two years.

-Pena Nieto’s inner circle features several ambitious young economists and financial experts eager to prove the PRI can do a better job of managing Latin America’s second-biggest economy.
+Pena Nieto’s inner circle features several ambitious young economists and financial experts eager to prove the PRI can do a better job of managing the economy.

-For much of the PRI’s reign, Mexico enjoyed stronger growth than the PAN mustered, but memories of default on the country’s debts in 1982 and a financial crash in 1994 and 1995 still linger.
+For much of the PRI’s rule, Mexico enjoyed stronger growth than the PAN mustered, but memories linger of default on the country’s debts in 1982 and a financial crash in 1994 and 1995.

 “It’s very hard to believe in the PRI.
 They bankrupted Mexico,” said construction worker Jose Luis Mendoza.

-Supporting a family of four on 1,300 pesos ($100) a week, Mendoza, 29, said he was worse off now than when Calderon took office, and doubted his lot would improve under Pena Nieto.
+Supporting a family of four on 1,300 pesos ($100) a week, Mendoza, 29, said he was worse off now than when Calderon took office, and doubted his life would improve under the PRI.
 “The cost of everything has gone up - but my wage hasn‘t,” he said.